Indulge your Independence!

 - I didn’t beat in the food coloring with the mixer, I used a whisk.

-Well it worked somewhat better the second time around.
+Well, it worked a lot better the second time around.
 However, it was still not quite as high as I hoped, but it turned out fine.
 Success!
 It made the holiday fun and now we have a new tradition.
 In the recipe link I will provide for you, they took a cake recipe that made 2 layers, and then they adjusted the ingredients to make 3 layers.
 Next time I might just double the original recipe and try that.
 For all of you people with normal ovens and who don’t live in a 75 year old house in forest, this recipe should be fine as is.
 All in all it actually turned out perfectly fine as you can see.

 However, when you are cutting the layers and leveling this cake, remember the texture of this cake is kind of different, don’t be alarmed if it looks strange after cutting and leveling.
 The frosting will hide all flaws.
 Cutting through the layers works best with a cake leveler, as Elissa shows us her dad was the inventor of it.
 For the circle in the middle, I used a bowl as a guide ensuring the inner circle would be bigger than the outer ring, you want that outer ring to be more narrow, and the inner ring to be wider.
-The assembly is easy if you watch the video, I promise!
+The assembly is easy once you begin, I promise!

 There were lots of “oooohs and ahhhhs” and that was even before the fireworks display!
 It was an impressive and rewarding surprise.